Skip to content

 Is Misophonia Genetic?

-New genome-wide research has identified a specific gene linked to misophonia.
+Genome-wide research has reported a possible genetic association with misophonia.
 What the evidence says about heredity, family patterns, and what genes actually explain.

 3 min read